 - d d. a mechanism for evolution that was supported by evidence.

 - e e. individuals must adapt to their environment.

 - c. more recently they shared a common ancestor.

 - b.
 Lamarckism.

-Which of the following statements is not an inference of natural selection? → b.
+Which of the following events, as described here, is most in agreement with the idea of catastrophism? → b.
 Populations tend to increase at a faster rate than their food supply.